mononobi/balerin/README.md

 - Revealing all syntax errors and invalid imports on startup, preventing runtime failure.
 - Initializing all required objects at startup, providing better performance at runtime.
-- Triggering all first level objects of a module (.ex decorators) without the need to manually trigger them.
+- Triggering all first level objects of a module (ex. decorators) without the need to manually trigger them.
-- Better code maintainability by letting you distribute the code on their suitable packages and preventing the need for a centralized location for nonsense imports (.ex models, hooks, managers, ...).
+- Better code maintainability by letting you distribute the code on their suitable packages and preventing the need for a centralized location for nonsense imports (ex. models, hooks, managers, ...).

 ## Installing